google-research/l2p/README.md

 ```
 After this, you may need to adjust your jax version according to your cuda driver version so that jax correctly identifies your GPUs (see [this issue](https://github.com/google/jax/issues/5231) for more details).

 Note: The codebase has been throughly tested under the TPU enviroment using the newest JAX version.
-We are currently working on verifying the GPU environment.
+We are currently working on further verifying the GPU environment.

 ## Dataset preparation
 Before running experiments for 5-datasets and CORe50, additional dataset preparation step should be conducted as follows: